nachoplus/autopointer/README.md

 solve_params=-D tmp/ -2 -p --overwrite -z 4 -y -g -l 60 -H 6 -u app
 ```
 Be sure that last telescope image is available using that url.
+solve_params are speed up parameters of solve-field (astrometry.net)

 Then make a sympolic link from home_dir to your webserver document root.